IGITUGraz/L2L/doc/intro.rst

     conditions of your numerical simulations.
 Usually, these are very basic data types, like integers, floats or maybe a bit more complex numpy arrays.

-In the simulations using the LTL Framework, there is a single :class:`~pypet.trajectory.Trajectory` object (called :obj:`traj`).
-This object forms the backbone of communication between the optimizer, optimizee, and the PyPet framework.
+In the simulations using the LTL Framework, there is a single :class:`~utils.trajectory.Trajectory` object (called :obj:`traj`).
+This object forms the backbone of communication between the optimizer and the optimizee.
 In short, it is used to acheive the following:

 1. Storage of the parameters of the optimizer, optimizee, and individuals_ of the optimizee
 2. Storage of the results of our simulation
 3. Adaptive exploration of parameters via trajectory expansion.

 :obj:`traj` object is passed as a mandatory argument to the constructors of both the Optimizee and Optimizer.
-Additionally, PyPet automatically passes this object as an argument to the functions :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` and :meth:`~ltl.optimizers.optimizer.Optimizer.post_process`
+Additionally, we automatically passes this object as an argument to the functions :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` and :meth:`~ltl.optimizers.optimizer.Optimizer.post_process`

 .. _Individual-Dict: